cptchuckles/quintrix-net-2022/may23/QuintrixMVC/readme.md

  - Includes a `Players` table in the database, for `Player` entities.
    - Project includes a CRUD interface for `Players`.
 Run `dotnet run` and visit `localhost:7293/Player` to see it
+   - You can also browse the database without a CRUD interface by installing the [SQLiteBrowser](https://sqlitebrowser.org/) and viewing `app.db`

 ### Dependencies
  - .NET Core SDK 6.0